Alamofire/Alamofire/README.md

 ## Installation

 _The infrastructure and best practices for distributing Swift libraries is currently in flux during this beta period of the language and Xcode.
-In the meantime, you can simply add Alamofire as a git submodule, drag the `Alamofire.xcodeproj` file into your Xcode project, and add it as a dependency for your application target._
+In the meantime, you can simply add Alamofire as a git submodule, drag the `Alamofire.xcodeproj` file into your Xcode project, and add the framework product as a dependency for your application target.
+(This is how the example project is structured)_

 ---